ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+disordered stomach, a table-spoonful of
+salt is a certain cure.
+Iu a violent in­
+ternal pain termed colic, a teaspoon­
+ful of suit, dissolved in a pint of cold
+water, taken as soon as possible, w ith
+a short nyp immediately after, is one
-he most effectual and speedy rem­
+of the most effectual and speedy rem­
 edies known.
 The same will relieve a
 pi.r.-oii w ho seems almost dead from a
 very heavy fall.
 In an apoplectic fit,